panpf/sketch/docs/wiki/resize.md

 > 2. If the width of the component is a fixed value (for example, 100) and the height is wrap, Size
      will be '100xContainerHeight'
 > 3. For detailed build rules, please refer to the [ImageRequest].Builder.build() method

+## PlatformContext.screenSize()

+The [PlatformContext.screenSize()] method is used to obtain the size of the screen.
+When constructing the ImageRequest, if the Size cannot be obtained, the screen size will be used as the final Size.

+> [!IMPORTANT]
+> screenSize() can obtain the accurate screen size on non-JS platforms, but on JS platforms it will
+> always return `Size(1920, 1080)`

 ## sizeMultiplier